 Among the many benefits of being a lawyer, the financial rewards and emotional rewards are at the top of most college-bound students seeking to study law.
 Lawyers have the opportunity to earn a lucrative income.
 The average annual income for an attorney in the United States is $127,990 per year as of 2021 according to the U.S. Bureau of Labor.
 Salaries of experienced, specialized attorneys can be much, much higher depending on the field, geographical location, employer, and level of experience.

 Of course, money is not the only reason why people choose the legal field as their career.
 The emotional rewards of being an attorney can be even more satisfying than the financial rewards.
 If you are passionate about your chosen field of law and you believe your top priority is your client, assisting people to achieve a positive outcome for their problems is extremely satisfying.
 An attorney usually sees a person during one of the worst moments of their life; therefore, it can be extremely rewarding to help this person find a successful resolution to their problem.

 3. Mental Stimulation and Intellectual Challenges

-Another one of the many benefits of being a lawyer is the mental stimulation an attorney experiences when working through complex legal theories, statutes, and case law to find a solution to a legal question.
+Another one of the many benefits of being a lawyer is the mental stimulation an attorney experience when working through complex legal theories, statutes, and case law to find a solution to a legal question.
 Most lawyers possess exceptional analytical skills including reading and writing skills.
 Practicing law allows you to use your mental skills each day in effective ways to solve problems for your clients.
 Because each case is unique, you must use your full mental capabilities to research, speculate, hypothesize, and formulate legal strategies to effectively solve problems for your clients.